SlowMo24/ChangesetMD/README.md

 Execution
 ------------
 The first time you run it, you will need to include the -c | --create option to create the table.
-By default, the public schema will be used, unless you include -s | --schema.
+To use the "public" schema speficy `-s public` below.

-    python changesetmd.py -d <database> -c [-s <schema>] (public schema by defautl)
+    python changesetmd.py -d <database> -c [-s <schema>] (schema "none" by default)

 > Script test1_createtables : [Linux](test/test1_createtables.sh) , [Windows](test/test1_createtables.ps1)